researchart/all/SEreuseManifesto.md

 + To better integrate industry into research debates, we need to reduce the effort associated with the next paragraph in that debate (e.g. by allowing peer review on smaller sets of reserach artifacts).
 + Also, we need some way for industry to suggest promising directions for that research (e.g. by offering to community motivcational statemetns and data for challenge problems).

-## The Road Ahead

-_A belief is like a guillotine, just as heavy, just as light._ -- Frank Kafta

-If we take a more realistic view and replace the _repeatability_ goal with one of partial _reuse_ of reserach artifacts, then we can open up and democratize the reserach process.
-We need to send reserach papers to the guillotine.
-Chop them up, spread them around, give a broader audience access to their produce.
-Research repositories rule.
-Vive la révolution